c3lang/c3-web/docs/faq/allfeatures.md

 ## Features provided by builtins

-Some features are [provided by "builtins" in the standard library](../misc-advanced/builtins.md), and appear like normal functions and macros in the standard library, but nonetheless provided unique functionality:
+Some features are [provided by "builtins" in the standard library](../misc-advanced/builtins.md), and appear like normal functions and macros in the standard library, but nonetheless provide unique functionality:

 1. `@likely(...)` / `@unlikely(...)` on branches affects compilation optimization.
 2. `@anycast(...)` casts an `any` with an optional result.